global-asp/global-asp/README.md

 HTML | .html | An HTML file containing the text of the story, with images linked to an included `img` folder (see JPG format above)
 HTML slideshow | _slides.html | A standalone html slideshow in [DZSlides](http://paulrouget.com/dzslides/) format
 JPG | .jpg | Extracted images for each story in a separate `img` folder; these are refered to by the HTML and slideshow files, and are used to compile other formats such as PDF and Epub
-PDF | .pdf | A PDF version of the story compiled from the markdown source text and image bank Text | .txt | A plain text file containing the full text of the story as well as author and license information; the content of this file is very similar to the .md source, but may be easier to read/open/edit on some systems or for users not used to working with markdown
+PDF | .pdf | A PDF version of the story compiled from the Markdown source text and image bank Text | .txt | A plain text file containing the full text of the story as well as author and license information; the content of this file is very similar to the .md source, but may be easier to read/open/edit on some systems or for users not used to working with Markdown

 Optional multimedia formats can include: